 A procedure sets out the steps to be followed for work activities.
-You must consult with affected workers and any representatives when developing procedures for:
+You must consult with affected workers when developing procedures for:

 - consulting with workers on work health and safety - resolving work health and safety issues - monitoring workers' health and workplace conditions - providing information and training for workers.